maxime-lair/maxime-lair/docs/index.md

 Sure enough, our web servers are up and running, able to deliver the web pages on port 35xxx

-We have some warnings at the web server start-up because we did not change the ServerName in the httpd configuration, as the process is unsure of the correct IP It is being hosted on.
+If you check httpd logs, we notice some warnings at the web server start-up because we did not change the ServerName in the httpd configuration, as the process is unsure of the correct IP It is being hosted on.
 When we get our proxy running, we will be able to update this to our FQDN binsh.io

 If you want to start your container in the background, you can add **-d** argument on the start